 With the advertisement and the hype that child care centers have when convincing you why their child care is better than others, makes the child care sound like a small paradise.
 It is, therefore, normal for a parent to relax after choosing what they think is the best care center for their kid.
-However, it doesn’t stop here, it is your duty as a parent to keep evaluating the centre through your child’s performance.
+However, it doesn’t stop here, it is your duty as a parent to keep evaluating the child development & learning programme through your child’s performance.
 Here is what you should look into after a few months of the child in the care center;

 How happy is your child?